GravityPDF/gravity-pdf-documentation/docs/v6/extensions/pdf-for-gravityview-add-on.md

 #### Show Title?
 * Display the Single Entry Title (found in the _Single Entry_ View Settings) at the beginning of the PDF.
 If empty, the View Title will be used.
 * This is enabled by default.

+#### Form Notifications
+* Include the GravityView Single Entry PDF as an email attachment when a notification is sent from the associated form.
+* This feature is not available for views that leverage the [Multiple Forms extension](https://www.gravitykit.com/products/multiple-forms/).

 #### Additional CSS
 * Add CSS to further customize the look and feel of the PDF document.
 [See the developer section for examples of common selectors and styles](#css).